PrintersForAnts/Salad_Fork/docs/z_motion.md

 * 9 M3x10 BHCS

 **Steps:**
-1. Attach the bed mount parts to the extrusions using M3x10 BHCS
+1. Attach the bed mount parts to the extrusions using M3x10 BHCS.
+Use only the outermost 2 nuts in each extrusion, you will need the extra nuts later to mount the bed to these extrusions.
 2. Using M5x16 BHCS and M5 nuts, attach the assembly to the frame

 ![](images/bed_frame_mounted.png)